martkir/advers/README.md

 # advers

-### Adversarial and normal training
+### Normal & Adversarial Training

-The module  `train.py` can be used to train a model; both adversarially and normally.
-Example:
+The module `train.py` can be used for both normal and adversarial training.
+For example:

-`python train.py --dataset cifar-10 --dataset_path data/cifar-10 --pre_augment True --adv_train True --preprocess_options advers-standard-normalize --resnet_size 20 --base_lr 0.1 --wd 1e-4 --momentum 0.9`
+`python train.py --mode normal --normal_aug standard-normalize --advers_aug advers-standard-normalize --dataset cifar-10 --dataset_path data/cifar-10 --pre_augment True --preprocess_options advers-standard-normalize --resnet_size 20 --base_lr 0.1 --wd 1e-4 --momentum 0.9`

-will adversarially train a ResNet20 model using SGD with weight decay and momentum on CIFAR-10 for 100 epochs.
+will train a ResNet20 model using SGD with weight decay and momentum on CIFAR-10 for 100 epochs.

 Remarks:

-* `preprocess_options` is used to specify the order in which the data augmentations are applied.
-In the above example, during training, the images in a batch are transformed by first adversarially attacking them, then applying standard data augmentation (i.e. random crop, and horizontal flip), after finally normalizing them.
+* `--normal_aug` is used to specify the augmentation to apply to the clean data.
+The default setting is to apply random cropping,  horizontal flipping, and normalization.
+* `--advers_aug` is the augmentations applied to the data in order to create an adversarial example.
+The default is `advers-standard-normalize`.
+An adversarial example is constructed by first applying an attack (specified by `--attack`), then the standard augmentations described above.
+* If `--mode` is `normal` the model parameters are learened by using the clean data.
+The adversarial attack that is specified will merely be used to evaluate a model's robustness against said attack.
+If `--mode` is `advers` the model will be trained using on the adversarial examples using the attack specified by `--attack`.

 <!-- todo: explain that the trainer in normal mode still calculates advers accuracy. the only difference is not it doesn't train on
 adversarial batches - just the clean ones. todo: preprocess_options flag should be split up into two: advers_options: , normal options: this way you can still specify the order of augmentations.